-- Resolving the grievances of the security holders of your Company including complaints related to transfer/ transmission of shares, non-receipt of annual report and non-receipt of declared dividend, issue of new/ duplicate certificates, general meetings, etc. - 2.
-Review of measures taken for effective exercise of voting rights by shareholders. (applicable w.e.f.
-1st April, 2019) - 3.
-Review of adherence to the service standards adopted by the listed entity in respect of various
+- Resolving the grievances of the security holders of your Company including complaints related to transfer/ transmission of shares, non-receipt of annual report and non-receipt of declared dividend, issue of new/ duplicate certificates, general meetings, etc. - Review of measures taken for effective exercise of voting rights by shareholders. (applicable w.e.f.
+1st April, 2019) - Review of adherence to the service standards adopted by the listed entity in respect of various services being rendered by the Registrar and Share Transfer Agent. (applicable w.e.f.
+1st April, 2019)

-- services being rendered by the Registrar and Share Transfer Agent. (applicable w.e.f.
-1st April, 2019) - Review of various measures and initiatives taken by the listed entity for reducing the quantum of unclaimed dividends and ensuring timely receipt of dividend warrants/ annual reports/ statutory notices by the shareholders of the Company. (applicable w.e.f.
+Review of various measures and initiatives taken by the listed entity for reducing the quantum of unclaimed dividends and ensuring timely receipt of dividend warrants/ annual reports/ statutory notices by the shareholders of the Company. (applicable w.e.f.
 1st April, 2019)

-Mr. Ajay Mehta, Chairman of the Stakeholders Relationship Committee, was present at the last Annual General Meeting of your Company held on 25th September, 2019.
+Mr. Ajay Mehta, Chairman of the Stakeholders Relationship Committee, was present at the last Annual General Meeting of your Company held through Video Conferencing (VC) / Other Audio Visual Means (OAVM) on 30th September, 2020.

-During the year, four Stakeholders Relationship Committee Meetings were held on 14th May, 2019, 12th August, 2019, 6th November, 2019 and 13th February, 2020.
+During the year, four Stakeholders Relationship Committee Meetings were held, all through Video Conferencing (VC) / Other Audio Visual Means (OAVM) in accordance with the provisions of law on 24th June, 2020, 12th August, 2020, 9th November, 2020 and 8th February, 2021.